Cromer railway station: History

 Cromer is one of only two former Midland and Great Northern Joint Railway stations to remain operational on the National Rail network; the other being the neighbouring West Runton.
-Sheringham and Weybourne are the other two surviving M&GNJR stations, both still served today on the heritage North Norfolk Railway.
+Sheringham and Weybourne are the other two surviving M&GNJR stations; both are still served today on the heritage North Norfolk Railway.

 Buildings

 To cater to the heavy leisure traffic at the end of the 19th century, Cromer Beach had a large station building in a half-timbered style, and a large goods yard.
 The station originally included a bar, which was closed in 1966.
 Following the introduction of conductor-guard working, the ticket facilities were no longer needed and the building fell into disuse; it was renovated and reopened as a public house in 1998.
 A large supermarket was built on the site of the goods yards in 1991.

 Services

-The station is served by local services operated by Greater Anglia on the Bittern Line from Norwich to Sheringham.

-Trains run hourly between Norwich and Sheringham.
-On weekdays the first train of the day to Norwich starts at Cromer (all other up trains start at Sheringham).

-There are fewer services on Sundays, which alternate every hour between a stopping service (calling at all stations) and a semi-fast service that only calls at North Walsham and Hoveton & Wroxham.
-All of these services are run by bi-mode Class 755 units.